-Financial derivative instruments can be subject to basis risk: in adverse market conditions the price of the derivative instrument, such as interest rate swaps, total return swaps and credit default swaps, might not be perfectly correlated with the price of the underlying asset.
+Financial derivative instruments can be subject to basis risk: in adverse market conditions the price of the derivative instrument, such as interest rate swaps, and credit default swaps, might not be perfectly correlated with the price of the underlying asset.
 This could have an adverse effect on investment returns.